chengxilo/countdown/README.md

 # ⏳ Countdown

 A GitHub Action that generates a themed countdown SVG for your GitHub profile README.
-Count down to anything — retirement, graduation, a trip, or the end of life.
+Count down to anything — retirement, graduation, a trip, or the tenth anniversary of your business.

 ## Usage